jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### Pulse Shaping

 Now that we've converted the payload to an array of symbols, it's time to start building the baseband waveform.
 First thing we need to do is select a suitable pulse-shaping filter.
-A pulse shaping filter is a special type of digital filter that interpolates the symbols.
+A pulse shaping filter is a type of digital interpolation filter with properties you can tune in order to hit your bandwidth goals.

-1. How rapidly do we need to communicate?
-2. What carrier frequency should we use?
-3. How rapidly are we sending digital samples to the D/A converter?

-The answer to these two questions have a huge impact on the complexity of your modem.
-We need to walk before we can run, so let's keep it simple.
-We're going to assume that out D/A converter is expecting digital samples at a rate of 16 thousand samples per second (aka 16kHz) and we need to communicate at a rate of 1000 symbols per second.
-If you do the division, this means that the baseband waveform will have

-$$
-    \frac{16000\text{ samples/sec }}{1000 \text{ symbols/sec }} = 16\text{ samples/symbol }
-$$

-We'll discuss filter variations and their tradeoffs in a later post.
-For now, let's just use the most common one: the **root-raised cosine filter**.
-Here's an implementation I've used for several projects.
-It's not pretty, but it gets the job done.
+The first pulse-shaping filter I ever learned about was the root-raised cosine filter.
+It's not perfect, but it will get the job done for now.
+In the future we might get into the nitty-gritty details about why it isn't necessarily the best option.
+Here's my hannd-rolled implementation of the root-raised cosine filter.

 ``` python
 def root_raised_cosine(